luckyjack3003/myfoodz/README.md

 ## I am inspired by https://youfoodz.com to do this open source project
   * The skill framework is react1.6 , redux(saga) and router4
-  * This is the first version and I spent about 3 hours to write the project and its backend project to provide API Services.
+  * This is the first version and I spent about 3 hours to write the project and its backend project providing API Services.
   * The backend project is using nodejs,express and mongodb framework.
   * Responsive design for desktop , pad and mobile.
   * Using css3 animation